Geodesics and Global Properties of the Liouville Solution in General Relativity with a Scalar Field: Notation and solution

 The Liouville metric (\ref{aodmkj}) is conformally flat, its Weyl tensor vanishes, and, therefore, its curvature tensor is of type {\bf 0} in Petrov's classification \cite{Petrov69}.

 Christoffel's symbols for metric (\ref{aodmkj}) are

-Here and in what follows raising and lowering of indices are performed by the Lorentz metric $\eta_{\al\bt}$ which is fixed once and forever, and the prime denotes the derivative with respect to the corresponding arguments.
+Here and in what follows raising and lowering of indices are performed by the Lorentz metric $\eta_{\al\bt}$, and the prime denotes the derivative with respect to the corresponding arguments.
 The curvature and Ricci tensors and scalar curvature have the form

 If $\Phi>0$, then the signature of the metric is $(+---)$, and a scalar field $\vf(x)$ in General Relativity with cosmological constant $\Lm$ is described by the standard action